tnevolin/FO2FairPlay/README.md

 *NOT Implemented*

-FO2 ties party size with CH making it not absolutely worthless.
+FO2 ties party size to CH making it not absolutely worthless.
 I feel it is still not on par with other combat skills like ST/PE/AG.
-May give it some combat effect too like in FO3 where it increases party member damage and DR (emulating combat leadership or sort?).
+May give it some combat effect too like in FO3 where it increases party member damage and DR (emulating combat leadership/spirit or sort?).

 ## Potential solutions

-* `Friendly critters damage bonus (including dude) = -25% + 5% x CH`.
+* `Friendly critters DR bonus (including dude) = -20% + 4% x CH`
-* Comprehension adds 50% of SP equivalent as advertised.

-## Effect

-* Eliminates book exploit as they are now awarding SP and not skill increase directly.
-* Book continues contributing to skill beyond 100% albeit slower.
-Thus Comprehension perk is not a complete waste now.
+# AC, DT, DR simplification

+There are a lot combat calculation parameters in game those make it quite unplayable without consulting weapon/armor parameters table and calculator.
+They are definitely redundant and I believe these parameters should be simplified as much as possible to be intuitive enough.

+Good example of such simplification is [FO2Tweaks Damage mod](https://forums.bgforge.net/viewtopic.php?f=26&p=388).
+It ties ammo DT/DR modifier, ammor damage modifier, and armor DT/DR all together removing unnecessary variable clutter.